Building Positive, Healthy Relationships: 6 Helpful Benefits

 Jesus spent time with His disciples.
 He used opportunities to talk to them, mentor them, and listen to them.
 He loved them unconditionally and included them in His journey.
 He helped His disciples feel what we all seek…to belong, be relevant, beloved, and be valued.

-The hardest part of building positive relationships is to be intentional with your time instead of just letting people occupy space.
+The hardest part of building positive relationships is being intentional with your time instead of just letting people occupy space.
 Once we find our people, we need to invest in them.

 Life is better when you work together building positive relationships with the people you love.